 In 1979, the present Sabi Sabi company was formed.
 During the 1980’s and 1990’s, the owners purchased three portions of the farm ‘Shaws’, on which Selati Camp and Bush Lodge were built.

 Subsequently, after purchase of the beautiful farm, ‘Lisbon’, Earth Lodge was constructed.
+The last of the addition to Sabi Sabi came in 2005 when Little Bush Camp was purchased.
 Over the years, assisted by a dedicated staff of approximately two hundred, Sabi Sabi has preserved a wonderful piece of Africa.